Clair3M/MancalaBoardGame/README.md

 # README
 This program is a game created for an object oriented programming course where we were tasked with creating our own versions of the board games Mancala and Ayoayo.

-# Known Issues
-Viewing the game rules currently doesn't work because the program trys to access a file in a very specific filepath that doesn't work unless the program is run from the program home directory.
+I makes use of Java Swing for the UI components and was tested using the the JUnit framework.
+The project was a combination of multiple assignments over a month and helped me learn how to incorporate OO design concepts such as inheretence, interfaces, and single responsibility in programs.
+In addition, I learned how to take advantage of event listeners to build an event driven program.

+The assignment was created by Judi McCuaig

+## Running the Game
+From the project home directory enter the command: java -jar build/libs/GUI.jar